streamr-dev/network/README.md

         },
     },
     (message) => {
-        // This is the message handler which gets called for every received message in the Stream.
+        // This is the message handler which gets called for every received message in the stream.
         // Do something with the message here!
     }
 )